Martingale representation property in progressively enlarged filtrations: Examples

 \section{Examples}

 In this section we assume the setting of subsection \ref{framework}.
-We show that our method applies in all the cases studied in the literature.
-We have now a uniform way to prove various classical results.
+We show how our method applies, in the situations already studied in the literature, to provide a uniform way to prove various classical results.
 In all this section, Assumption \ref{trois-hypos} (i) is in force.